rahul-malik/swift-evolution/proposals/0000-swiftpm-script-support.md

 Once package dependencies are known, SwiftPM will use it's existing logic for resolving those dependencies and outputting a ".resolved" file to ensure future invocations are reproducible.

 The name of the resolved file will be `script_name.resolved`.
-By default, the resolve file will be located under `~/Library/Developer/swiftpm/scripts` but can be specified to another path if desired.
+By default, the resolve file will be located under `~/Library/Developer/swiftpm/scripts` but can be configured to another path if desired.

 #### Updating package dependencies